-Opportunities in which AI and machine learning can be applied are prevalent in healthcare, from operational and organisational systems, diagnostics and testing, devices and pharmaceuticals.
+Opportunities in which AI and Machine Learning can be applied are prevalent in healthcare, from operational and organisational systems, diagnostics and testing, devices and pharmaceuticals.
+In terms of diagnostics, one of the chief ML applications in healthcare is the identification of hard-to-diagnose diseases.
+This can include anything from cancers -which are tough to catch during the initial stages – to other genetic diseases.
 Business problems in healthcare services include workforce productivity and efficiency, predictive modelling, and fraud analytics.
-Moreover, solutions targeting marketing budget allocation, channel management, product feature optimisation, and demand forecasting generate the biggest value proposition for pharmaceutical and medical product companies.
+Moreover, solutions that target marketing budget allocation, channel management, product feature optimisation, and demand forecasting generate the biggest value proposition for pharmaceutical and medical product companies.

 Machine Learning has several potential applications in the field of health or medical research.
 As anybody in the industry would tell you, clinical trials cost a lot of time and money and can take years to complete in many cases.
 Applying ML-based predictive analytics to identify potential clinical trial candidates can help researchers draw a pool from a wide variety of data points, such as previous doctor visits, social media, etc. Machine learning has also found usage in ensuring real-time monitoring and data access of the trial participants, finding the best sample size to be tested, and leveraging the power of electronic records to reduce data-based errors.